Verifiable-Reference-Letter/frontend/Notes.md

 - when do we use this?
   1. we use it to authenticate / login
+    - in this case the message is nonce that we want the user to sign to verify identity
     - we use uuid() to generate a random string (**a nonce**) to have the user sign
     - by signing and then verifying the signature we can prove that the user has this public/private key pair
       - we don't have to rely on less secure salt + passwords
       - remember that this public key and the salsa public key are different things
         - separation of concerns between signing and verifying and encrypting/decrypting (we have no choice but to follow)
+          - allows for flexibility to adapt, if something changes on one end it doesn't affect the other
   2. for letter sending
     - we sign the letter after its been encrypted
     - therefore, we store the letterContents (encrypted) and the letterSignature (signature of the encrypted letter)